kexiZeroing/kexiZeroing.github.io/src/blog/pixel-resolution-fps.md

 > There is a distinction between the physical pixels in a screen and the software pixels we write in CSS.
 With high-resolution screens, something that is `1px` in our CSS will likely take up multiple physical hardware pixels, and we don’t really have any way in pure CSS to specify a literal device pixel.
 Every time a user changes their screen's resolution or zooms in, they're changing how software pixels map onto hardware pixels.

 A standard resolution image has a scale factor of 1.0 and is referred to as an @1x image.
 High resolution images have a scale factor of 2.0 or 3.0 and are referred to as @2x and @3x images.
 Suppose you have a standard resolution @1x image that’s 100px by 100px, then the @2x version of this image would be 200px by 200px.
-The @3x version would be 300px by 300px. *(iPhone X, iPhone 8 Plus, iPhone 7 Plus, and iPhone 6s Plus = @3x; Retina displays and all other high-resolution iOS devices = @2x)*
+The @3x version would be 300px by 300px. *(iPhone X, iPhone 8 Plus, iPhone 7 Plus, and iPhone 6s Plus = @3x; Retina displays and all other high-resolution iOS devices = @2x)* Their display size in CSS doesn't change.

 There is another issue in the workplace.
 Look at the number of pixels in the PSDs.
 The @2x PSD has four times as many pixels.
 The @3x has nine times as many.
 Designers have been working @2x or @3x and then begin to spec their design for developers.
 The developers get a complete spec in which they need to divide everything by 2 or 3.